mauroerta/laravel/README.md

 php artisan make:observer UserObserver --observe=App\\User
 ```

-Now you have a new file (UserObserver.php) in app/Observers/, now edit the AppServiceProvider.php:
+Now you have a new file (UserObserver.php) in app/Observers/,
+Register the observer in the AppServiceProvider:

 ```
 namespace App\Providers;